-Where a student is returning to school following a period of hospital education or alternative provision (including complimentary education), school will work with the local authority and education provider as appropriate to ensure that the individual healthcare plan identifies the support the student will need to reintegrate effectively.
+Where a pupil is returning to school following a period of hospital education or alternative provision (including complimentary education), school will work with the local authority and education provider as appropriate to ensure that the individual healthcare plan identifies the support the pupil will need to reintegrate effectively.
 School is responsible for the provision of this support.

-Change in a student's needs
+Change in a pupil's needs

-Where a student's medical condition is unclear, or where there is a difference of opinion, the school will request medical evidence and advice and will consult parent / carers when trying to determine the relevant support required.
+Where a pupil's medical condition is unclear, or where there is a difference of opinion, the school will request medical evidence and advice and will consult parent / carers when trying to determine the relevant support required.
 Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.

-In all incidences, the relevant staff training and support will be implemented.
+In all incidences the relevant staff training and support will be implemented.

-6. Individual Healthcare Plans
+6. Individual Healthcare Plans (IHCP)

-These are produced to ensure that the school effectively supports students with medical conditions.
+These are produced to ensure that the school effectively supports pupils with medical conditions.
 They will normally apply where the needs are long term and complex.
 The plan will clearly state the action required, when and by whom.
-Not all students with medical needs will require a plan.
-Plans are available confidentially via SIMS and Designated First Aider/Pastoral Manager/SEND.
+Not all pupils with medical needs will require a plan.
+The names of pupils with IHCP are shared with all staff through the Safeguarding noticeboard in the staffroom with the plans available confidentially via the central MIS System and through the nominated First Aider.

 The school, healthcare professional and parent or carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
 If consensus cannot be reached, the Headteacher will take the final view.
-A flow chart for identifying and agreeing the support a student's needs and developing an Individual Healthcare Plan is provided in appendix A.
+A flow chart for identifying and agreeing the support a pupil's needs and developing an Individual Healthcare Plan is provided in appendix A.

-The format of Individual Healthcare Plans may vary to enable the school to select the most effective for the specific needs of each student.
+The format of Individual Healthcare Plans may vary to enable the school to select the most effective for the specific needs of each pupil.
 They are easily accessible to all who need to refer to them, while preserving confidentiality.

-The level of detail within a plan will depend on the complexity of the student's condition and the degree of support needed.
+The level of detail within a plan will depend on the complexity of the pupil's condition and the degree of support needed.
 This is important because different children with the same health condition may require very different support.